i-RIC/gui_user_manual/source/03/03_10_07_kml_streetview.rst

 :numref:`image_export_streetview_kml_vis2d` shows an example of iRIC GUI after satisfying the requirements.

-When you launch [Google Earth KML for street view] menu, the dialog in :numref:`image_export_streetview_kml_dialog` is shown.
+When you launch [Google Earth KMZ for street view] menu, the dialog in :numref:`image_export_streetview_kml_dialog` is shown.
 Please specify the name of file, and select the timesteps you want to export, and click on [OK].
-Then, the KML file is exported.
+Then, the KMZ file is exported.

 .. _image_export_streetview_kml_vis2d: